 Hungary is not only about World Heritage Sites, there are a lot of other attractions too:

 Our Tourist Guides are a guarantee.
 With their knowledge, experience and skills, they can create tailor-made tours and programmes to suit different types of groups, incentive tours, any other kind of visitor and individuals.

 The “Nine Holed bridge” (Kilenclyukú-híd) at the great plain of Hortobágy

 For a short visit Budapest is a must see!

 What else can you do?
 There is excellent traditional food and wines to be had in restaurants but also at the Great Market Hall.
-Shopping and relaxing on the banks the Danube, of the most famous river in Europe and you can’t leave the city without visiting one of the famous thermal baths, only make sure you have plenty of time because you will not want to leave.
+Shopping and relaxing on the banks of the Danube, the most famous river in Europe.
+You can’t leave the city without visiting one of the famous thermal baths, only make sure you have plenty of time because you will not want to leave.

 In the evening: do not miss Budapest by night by boat, go to one of the music concerts and evening performances and finish the night at a Ruin bar.
 Built in Budapest’s old Jewish quarter neighbourhood, these bars are in the ruins of abandoned buildings and super trendy!

 For longer stays there are so many options and places to explore that it is worth heading to the countryside.
 Lake Balaton with its natural beauty and cultural offers, our famous desert called Puszta, in the bend of the Danube, a visit to any of the charming towns of Debrecen, Szeged, Pécs, Győr, Sopron.
 And don’t forget to go to the famous Tokaj wine region and taste Tokaj, the King of Wines, the wine created for the kings!

 The best way to reach our qualified Guides would be through our website https://miguides.com/en/ “Tourist Guide Search”.
 On our web page you can find all the necessary information about our Association, including the Guides’ contacts.